 What are Center Pair Exploration courses, or CPEs?

 CPE courses are a part of the new Goucher Common Requirements for incoming students.
-These classes will replace traditional LERs with interdisciplinary, inquiry-based courses where students will engage in collaborative project work around real world problems.
+These classes will replace traditional LERs with interdisciplinary, inquiry-based courses where students will engage in collaborative projects aimed at tackling real world problems.

-Each CPE course will take shape around a specific problem space, which will evolve and develop throughout the semester in response to student curiosity.
-With a provided foundation of disciplinary methodologies and frameworks, student projects will begin in the first weeks of the course.
-For the rest of semester, the classroom will serve as a platform for collaborative inquiry into the complexities of topics, including how to skillfully identify a problem, how to meaningfully ask questions about a problem, and how to learn, across disciplines, what one needs to know in order to engage the problem in sophisticated ways.
+Each CPE course will take shape around a specific problem.
+The trajectory of each course will evolve and develop throughout the semester in response to student curiosity.
+After establishing a foundation of disciplinary methodologies and frameworks, student projects will begin in the first weeks of the course.
+For the rest of semester, the classroom will serve as a platform for collaborative inquiry.
+Students will encounter with questions including: how to skillfully identify a problem, how to meaningfully ask questions about a problem, and how to learn, across disciplines, what one needs to know in order to engage the problem in sophisticated ways.

-A working group met through Spring 2017 to put together CPE Course Guidelines.
-Please look these over and inquire with CAST Director Robin Cresiski about support for building a CPE course!
-One mechanism of support is an annual CPE Summer Institute to help faculty build these courses from scratch.
+A working group met through Spring 2017 to draft the CPE Course Guidelines.
+If you’re interested in building a CPE Course, contact us for support.
+CAST offers an annual CPE Summer Institute to help faculty build these courses from scratch.
 See the program and resources for 2017 the CPE Summer Institute here .